sean-dunwoody/periodic-table/README.md

   - Improving the Canvas visualisation
   - Improving the basic description of all elements

+I've also included the GruntFile I'm using on this project, although it should work as-is without you needing to use this.

 I'd also like to hope that this project is a good place to start if you want to ease yourself into learning a little bit about JavaScript/Json, the code I've written definitely isn't as good as it could be, but I'm hoping that will improve in the not-too-distant future.
 When I'm happy with the quality of the code I'm hoping to package this up so it's easier to come at this from a beginners standpoint (maybe with an accompanying website).